Samoftheforrest/milestone-project-one/docs/README.md

 The bug has now been resolved, and the appropriate layout is displayed on iPad Pros.

 ## Deployment

+### Local Deployment

+I created this project using [GitHub](https://github.com/) to store the code and [Gitpod](https://www.gitpod.io/) as my code editor.
+To store my Gitpod code in GitHub, I used git commits followed by git pushing the code to the repository.

 This page is deployed using [GitHub Pages](https://pages.github.com/).

 ## Credits